paltaa/mongo/README.md

-# MongoDB Deployment Demo for Kubernetes on Minikube (i.e. running on local workstation)
+# MongoDB Deployment Demo for Kubernetes on VMs

 An example project demonstrating the deployment of a MongoDB Replica Set via Kubernetes on Minikube (Kubernetes running locally on a workstation).
 Contains example Kubernetes YAML resource files (in the 'resource' folder) and associated Kubernetes based Bash scripts (in the 'scripts' folder) to configure the environment and deploy a MongoDB Replica Set.